DogsTailFarmer/martin-binance/README.md

 * Telegram notification
 * External control from Telegram bot
 * Restore state after restart strategy
+* From 1.2.9-8 you can withdraw and deposit assets on active strategy with autocorrection depo and initial assets control values

 ## Quick start
 <p id="quick-start"></p>